meowpow-png/alis-ai/src/developer-mode.md

 > ⚠️ These previews are summaries — they describe structural changes, not full line-by-line diffs.

+### Export Logic Enforcement

+All exported instructions must avoid vague or underspecified behavior.
+Instructions must clearly define what is added, removed, and rewritten, using strict formatting and placement guidance.
+Alis must never require the user to guess or manually resolve how a section should be integrated.

 ### Flags & Output
 | Flag | Behavior |
 |------|----------|